antonfirsov/docs/2016/09-Sep/19-Aspnetcore-GuestService-SF/ASPNetCoreGuestServiceSF.md

 - **ServiceManifest.xml** which defines the service.
 - **Code**.
 This directory contains the service code.
 - **Config**.
-This directory contains a Settings.xml for configuration specific settings for service.
+This directory contains a Settings.xml for configuring specific settings for service.
 - **Data**.
-This directory stores local data that Service might need.
+This directory stores local data that the service might need.

-In order to deploy a Guest Service, we need to get all the required binaries to run the service and copy them under Code folder.
+In order to deploy a guest service, we need to get all the required binaries to run the service and copy them under the Code folder.
 Config and Data folders are optional only and are used by services that require them.
-For .NETCoreApp self-contained projects, you can easily achieve this directory structure by using the Publish to File System mechanism from Visual Studio.
+For .NETCoreApp self-contained projects, you can easily achieve this directory structure by using the publish to file system mechanism from Visual Studio.
 Once you publish the service to a folder, all the required binaries for the service including .NETCoreApp binaries will be copied to this folder.
 We can then use the published location and map it to Code folder in the Service Fabric service.

 ##Publish .NETCoreApp Service to Folder ##
 Right click the .NET Core project and click **Publish**.